Plastique Tiara: Career

+RuPaul's Drag Race

-Trần is a drag performer, dancer, and model who competed as ‘Plastique Tiara’ on season 11 of RuPaul's Drag Race.
-Plastique impersonated Lovely Mimi for the Snatch Game challenge and won the "Farm to Runway" design challenge, placing eighth overall.
-She was eliminated from the competition in the ninth episode, after placing in the bottom two of an acting challenge and losing a lip sync against Vanessa Vanjie Mateo to "Hood Boy" (2006) by Fantasia.
+Competing on season 11 of RuPaul's Drag Race in 2019, Plastique impersonated Lovely Mimi for the Snatch Game challenge and won the "Farm to Runway" design challenge.
+She was eliminated from the competition in the ninth episode, after placing in the bottom two of an acting challenge and losing a lip sync against Vanessa Vanjie Mateo to "Hood Boy" (2006) by Fantasia, placing eighth overall.
 After the show, she joined the Werq the World tour and the rotating cast of RuPaul's Drag Race Live!

-In 2019, Plastique Tiara released the dance-pop song "Irresistible", along with a music video.
-Brendan Wetmore of Paper magazine described the video as "a beautiful and expensive dreamlike look into the luxury of being Plastique; beautiful men dance at her command while she whips her silky locks back and forth, her body covered in a jeweled garment".
-In 2021, Plastique Tiara and Drag Race contestant Kim Chi collaborated on a cosmetics collection.

-Plastique Tiara is the most-followed drag queen on TikTok.
-Trần joined the platform in August 2019, and had 11.2 million followers, as of January 2023.
-Trần had 2.1 million Instagram followers as of October 2021.
-Trần joined OnlyFans in 2020.

 On April 23, 2024, Plastique was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.